Piscataqua River: History

-Named by the area's original Abenaki inhabitants, the word Piscataqua is believed to be a combination of peske (branch) with tegwe (a river with a strong current, possibly tidal).
+Named by the area's original Abenaki inhabitants, the word Piscataqua is shrouded in some mystery as the Abenaki who uttered the name originally and their culture have been nearly erased from the Northeast in large; however through study and determination there are sources to reference, though the spelling and meaning are not exactly the same.
+Some believe the name to be a combination of peske (branch) with tegwe (a river with a strong current, possibly tidal).
+However, the Abenaki Dictionary by Bowman Books claims the word itself is pezgitegwa which means "a dark river".

 The first known European to explore the river was Martin Pring in 1603.
 Captain John Smith placed a spelling similar to "Piscataqua" for the region on his map of 1614.
 The river was the site of the first sawmill in the colonies in 1623, the same year the contemporary spelling "Piscataqua" was first recorded.

-Once salmon, sturgeon, oysters, clams, scallops, lobsters, mussels, eels, seals, and many others species of marine life were common in the river, evidenced by such tributaries as the Salmon Falls River, Sturgeon Creek and Seal Rock in Eliot, Maine, the Oyster River in Durham, New Hampshire, and the Lamprey River in Newmarket, New Hampshire.
+Once salmon, sturgeon, oysters, clams, scallops, lobsters, mussels, eels, seals, and many others species of marine life were common in the river, evidenced by such tributaries as the Salmon Falls River, Sturgeon Creek, and Seal Rock in Eliot, Maine, the Oyster River in Durham, New Hampshire, and the Lamprey River in Newmarket, New Hampshire.
 All but the salmon and sturgeon remain abundant (although an increasing amount of verifiable sightings and encounters with Atlantic Salmon and Atlantic Sturgeon are being reported to New Hampshire Fish and Game), with fishing for striped bass and bluefish common recreational sports.

-In the mid 1630s some of the region's earliest European settlers built a sawmill in what is today's Berwick, Maine, on a tributary above the head of tide of the Piscataqua.
+In the mid-1630s some of the region's earliest European settlers built a sawmill in what is today's Berwick, Maine, on a tributary above the head of tide of the Piscataqua.
 Thought to be the first over-shot water-powered site in America, it became known as the "Great Works", giving name to today's Great Works River.

+John Wentworth, the colonial governor of New Hampshire, wrote to Admiral Graves from Boston on November 24, 1775, requesting a sufficient force to regain control of the Piscataqua River after rebel forces during the American War of Independence erected gun batteries on the shore to obstruct Royal Navy ships.

 After the Allies' European victory in the Second World War, four surrendered German U-boats traveled upriver to the Portsmouth Naval Shipyard, with their captains and crews interned as POWs at Portsmouth Naval Prison.
 U-805 was the first to arrive, towed up the river to a rendezvous with U.S. officials on a tugboat off the Navy Yard on May 15, 1945.
 U-873 and U-1228 arrived the next day.